 For the choice of $\phi$, we took $\tanh$ as this is a well-known activation choice in machine learning.
-More recently, \cite{Ji2025} showed that applying a sine mapping, $\sin(\omega AB^\top)$ with frequency $\omega > 0$, produces a high-rank matrix whose rank grows with $\omega$, yielding stronger fine-tuning performance on a range of LLM benchmarks.
-Since $\sin(\omega \cdot)$ is bounded for any $\omega > 0$, it aligns naturally with our setting.
-In our experiments (\cref{sec:experiments}), sine functions, particularly with larger $\omega$, consistently outperformed other bounded alternatives.
+More recently, \cite{Ji2025} showed that applying sine mapping, $\sin(\omega AB^\top)$ with frequency $\omega > 0$, produces a high-rank matrix whose rank grows with $\omega$, yielding stronger fine-tuning performance on a range of transformer fine-tuning benchmarks.
+While \cite{Ji2025} applies sine for fine-tuning, this study identifies and solves the inherent instability of gradient difference for unlearning.
+As $\sin(\omega \cdot)$ is bounded for any $\omega > 0$, it aligns naturally with our setting to constrain explosive optimization dynamics.
+Furthermore, because $\sin(\omega \cdot)$ is Lipschitz continuous with constant $\omega$, the gradient magnitude scales proportionally with $\omega$.
+Consequently, we empirically find that scaling the learning rate (step size) by $\mathcal{O}(1/\omega)$ is sufficient for stable optimization.
+In our experiments (\cref{sec:experiments}), sine functions, particularly with larger $\omega$, consistently outperformed other monotonic bounded alternatives like $\tanh$ and sigmoid.
+This improvement occurs because the high effective rank and oscillatory nature of the sine function prevent the optimization from stagnating.
+In contrast, this assurance does not apply to $\tanh$ or sigmoid functions, as their derivatives diminish quickly as they move away from the origin, resulting in vanishing Jacobian entries and poor conditioning.
 Accordingly, we focus on both $\tanh$ and sine as choices for $\phi$.
 In \cref{app:sensitivity} we compare against using a sigmoid function and to demonstrate the necessity of boundedness, we also include an unbounded example, $\mathrm{ReLU}$, for comparison.